We value all our applicants and want to clearly communicate how we make decisions and what you can expect from the

 We consider academic performance above all else.
 Additionally, participation and demonstrated leadership in extracurricular activities, strength and depth of writing samples, SAT and/or ACT scores (or interview, if applying under our test-optional path), cogency and content of recommendations, visit to campus, legacy connections, United Methodist Church membership, and recognition/achievement in national programs may also be considered.

 The Early Decision round is meant only for those students who know Southwestern is their first-choice school.
-Early Decision applicants, if offered admission, are required to commit to Southwestern by January 1, by submitting a non-refundable $700 deposit and withdrawing applications at all other institutions.
+Early Decision applicants, if offered admission, are required to commit to Southwestern by the first Tuesday in January, by submitting a non-refundable $700 deposit and withdrawing applications at all other institutions.
 Please note students applying Early Decision must submit the Early Decision Agreement along with their other required application materials.

-Early Decision applicants will receive notification no later than December 1, provided their applications were complete prior to November 1.
-If an Early Decision applicant’s file is incomplete after November 1, we may choose to defer the application to our Early Action round and provide a decision no later than March 1.
+Early Decision applicants will receive notification no later than the first Tuesday in December, provided their applications were complete prior to the first Tuesday in November.
+If an Early Decision applicant’s file is incomplete after the first Tuesday in November, we may choose to defer the application to our Early Action round and provide a decision no later than the first Tuesday in March.

-Early Action applicants will receive notification no later than March 1, provided their applications were complete prior to December 1.
-Some Early Action students with strong credentials may be offered admission on a “rolling” basis prior to the March 1 notification date.
+Early Action applicants will receive notification no later than the first Tuesday in March, provided their applications were complete prior to the first Tuesday in December.
+Some Early Action students with strong credentials may be offered admission on a “rolling” basis prior to the March notification date.
 The majority of students will be either offered or denied admission.
 However, in a few cases we may notify students we are requiring additional information (e.g., 7th semester grades and/or an interview) before reaching a final decision.
-In those cases, a student will receive final notification by April 1.
-If an Early Action applicant’s file is incomplete after December 1, the decision may be received after the March 1 notification date.
+In those cases, a student will receive final notification by the first Tuesday in April.
+If an Early Action applicant’s file is incomplete after the first Tuesday in December, the decision may be received after the March notification date.